by Jared Smith

 This establishes two patterns that can be helpful in X-DNA genealogical research:

-Assuming that how the X chromosome passes from mother to child is always a 50-50 combination of both of her X chromosomes (i.e., a perfect combination of the baby's grandfather's and grandmother's X chromosome), you could expect inheritance patterns and prevalence as follows:
+Assuming that how the X chromosome passes from mother to child is always a 50-50 combination of both of her X chromosomes (i.e., a perfect combination of the baby's grandfather's and grandmother's X chromosome), you could expect inheritance patterns and prevalence as in the chart below.